tani/vim-jetpack/README.md

     `options` is a dictionary.
 See below.
 - `jetpack#sync()`
   - The function performs to install, update, and bundle all plugins.
-    The function is evenrything all you need to know.
+    The function is everything all you need to know.
     You must run this function after a change of your configuration.
 - `jetpack#end()`
   - The function loads declared plugins.
 All plugin declarations should be